 Some crimes you have to register for ten years; some crimes you have to register for 20 years; and some you still have to register for the rest of your life.

 So, the problem with sex crimes is that you affect another person, and prosecutors and judges are adamant in these situations.

 Almost all of them do, and only the best criminal defense attorneys know which ones don't and know-how, if they're going to have to make a deal or negotiate a deal for their clients, how to convince the prosecutors to give a non-registerable offense.

 When you talk about your chances of registration, you have to look at what factors will be considered when it comes to sex registration related to a crime in Los Angeles.

 - The first factor is going to be your criminal record.
 Do you have a prior criminal record?

 - If you do have a prior criminal record, is it a criminal record that relates to any sex offense?

-Once you assess that, you'll have a pretty good idea whether or not the prosecutors will require sex registration.
+Once you assess that, you'll have a pretty good idea of whether the prosecutors will require sex registration.
 This factor is so important.

-If you do have a prior sex offense on your record and you pick up a new sex offense, you're almost certainly going to have to register as a sex offender for the rest of your life, unless you can go to trial, win, and get a not-guilty verdict.
+If you have a prior sex offense on your record and pick up a new sex offense, you're almost certainly going to have to register as a sex offender for the rest of your life unless you can go to trial, win, and get a not-guilty verdict.

 The next factor or factors that the prosecutors will look at is: